Skip to content

 Requirements

 To complete this tutorial, you don't have to know the SQL language, but you should understand basic database concepts such as tables.
-During this tutorial, you will create a database and create a Windows user.
+During this tutorial, you'll create a database and create a Windows user.
 These tasks require a high level of permissions; therefore, you should log in to the computer as an administrator.

 Your system must have the following installed: